 - 1. The parties agree that adequate staffing is essential to the delivery of quality patient care.
-The parties further agree that nurses and their managers should work together toward the establishment and maintenance of evidence based staffing models at the Agency. - 2.
-The parties agree to re-establish a joint task force consisting of five (5) four (4) representatives of each party (two each from-Home Health and Hospice and one from Home Infusion each program) within sixty (60) days following ratification of the new Agreement.
-Each party shall choose its own representatives. -A staff nurse shall serve as a co-chair of the joint task force with the appropriate agency representative as the other co-chair.
+The parties further agree that nurses and their managers should work together toward the establishment and maintenance of evidence-based staffing models at the Agency. - 2.
+The parties agree to establish a joint task force consisting of five (5) representatives of each party, two each from Home Health and Hospice and one from Home Infusion within sixty (60) days following ratification of the new Agreement.
+Each party shall choose its own representatives.
+A staff nurse shall serve as a co-chair of the joint task force with the appropriate Agency representative as the other co-chair.
 Each party may also, with adequate advance notice to the other party, invite participation from individuals who may provide resource support to the task force.
 Nurse representatives on the task force will be paid for time spent in attendance at joint task force meetings, and must furnish reasonable advance notice to their supervisor of such meetings. - 3.
 The task force will be responsible for making recommendations to the Agency regarding the components and parameters of an appropriate staffing model.
 Factors the task force will consider when developing a model should include, but not be limited to, case management functions, caseloads, geographic efficiencies, care coordination, admission visits, complex visits, routine visits and complexity of patients.
 In addition, the task force shall develop a methodology for determining and accounting for weight of visits in its staffing recommendations.
 The taskforce shall also develop criteria that accounts for technological impacts on nurses' workloads.
-The Agency will accommodate reasonable requests for relevant data from the task force for its use in evaluating current staffing practices and potential alternatives.

-4. The task force shall, initially, meet once every other monthly, or less if mutually agreed upon, in order to review and address current-staffing issues.
-The task force may form sub-committees for each program area to work on program specific staffing issues and those sub-committees will report to the joint task force.
-Once both parties have reached mutual agreement that the current staffing issues have been addressed the task force shall convene quarterly.
+The Agency will accommodate reasonable requests for relevant data from the task force for its use in evaluating current staffing practices and potential alternatives. - 4.
+The task force shall meet once every other month, or less if mutually agreed upon, in order to review and address staffing issues.
+The task force may form subcommittees for each program area to work on program specific staffing issues and those subcommittees will report to the joint task force.
 The task force shall provide a progress report to the Labor Management Committee and PNCC.
 If the task force is unable to reach a consensus in each program area, the issue will be brought to the Labor Management Committee for further discussion and review.